gitjeff05/kapitsa/README.md

 The user defines a path to a configuration file.
 That configuration defines paths to search for .ipynb files and optional ignore paths and a namespace.

 Export a variable, `KAPITSA` that points to your configuration file.
+Add this to your `.bash_profile` or `.zshrc` to make it permanent.

 ```bash
 export KAPITSA=$HOME/.kapitsa